LeapInui/image-processing/README.md

 # Image Processing Project

 A basic application used to maniplate images
+- JavaFX used

 ### Stuff Implemented
 - Gamma correction